steveklabnik/doxidize/docs/publish.md

 # Publishing your documentation

-After you've run `doxidize generate` to build your docs, run this:
+After you've run `doxidize build` to build your docs, run this:

 ```shell
 $ doxidize publish